tdenniston/bish/README.md

 However, I created this language first and foremost as an exercise in writing a compiler from scratch.
 I've dealt with pieces of compilers before, but have never written one from start to finish.
 Thus, I hope this project can also serve as a good teaching tool.
 I tried to design it with clarity in mind, so it should be simple to extend the language, or write a new back end.

+## To do

+The language and compiler are pretty bare-bones as of now.
+A selection of things I intend to do:
+- Improve parsing error messages
+- Implement type checking
+- Figure out what to do about floats
+- Expand standard library of builtin functions